Lightnet/cip2psn/docs/design.md

 # Information:
   Just thinking.
 It is base on https://github.com/pfrazee/ctzn and youtuber https://www.youtube.com/channel/UCSkcL4my2wgDRFvjQOJzrlg

-  Trying to understand the designa and logic of coding.
+  Trying to understand the design and logic of coding.

 # Design:
   Current build for server and p2p in developement.